-This page of our free ParaPro study guide covers fractions.
+This page of our free ParaPro Study Guide covers fractions.
 It starts by describing the basics of fractions and then moves on to adding, subtracting, multiplying, and dividing fractions.
 Finally, it shows how to compare fractions.

 What is a Fraction?